engineering team reviewing supplier drawings and production details during a China factory visit

 But they are not evidence.

-And decisions made without evidence are not decisions — they are guesses.
+And decisions made without evidence are not real decisions.

 By then, changing direction is already expensive.